jckarter/clay/doc/language-reference.md

         printTo(s, "(", p.x, ", ", p.y, ")");
     }

+Variadic pattern values can be declared in the pattern guard as a name prefixed with `..`.

+    // Example
+    // Define printlnTwice for any bag of types ..TT [..TT]
+    printlnTwice(file:File, ..x:TT) {
+        printlnTo(file, ..x);
+        printlnTo(file, ..x);
+    }

 The list of declared pattern variables may optionally be followed by a `|` character and predicate expression to constrain the domain of possible values for the variables in the following definition.
 The definition will only apply for values of the given pattern variables if the given predicate evaluates to true.

     // Example